How to Drink and Enjoy Black Coffee

 It’s a good first step – a “reset” of your coffee escapades, so to speak.

-You may have been fine getting the generic “Coffee Shop” flavor for all your coffee needs in the past, but really, once you add in a bunch of that creamer, it all tastes the same.
+You may have been fine getting the generic “Coffee Shop” flavor for all your coffee needs in the past, but really, once you add in a bunch of that coffee creamer (or a dairy-free option), it all tastes the same.